amodelbello/dotenvel/README.md

 # dotenvel

-dotenv.el makes it easy to keep track of emacs configuration variables across multiple environments and machines.
+dotenvel makes it easy to keep track of emacs configuration variables across multiple environments and machines.
 It aims to mimic the functionality found in [https://github.com/motdotla/dotenv](https://github.com/motdotla/dotenv), allowing you to specify values for config items that are likely to change across machines.

 Examples of such config items are font sizes, paths to executables such as `ispell`, and authentication tokens.